nguyendh-xp97/VerDHN-BERNARD-NIGENDOCK-FULLSTACK/README.md

 This design helps BerNard Healthcare build its brand, establish trust, and effectively increase customer conversion rates.

-User flow: This landing page website consists of two parts: FrontEnd and BackEnd.
+Flow: This landing page website consists of two parts: FrontEnd and BackEnd.

 + FrontEnd includes:
  - Building a responsive user interface optimized for all devices.